Down Payment And Closing Costs On Home Purchase

 There are instances where sellers will not give you a sellers concession towards a buyers closing costs.

-- In the event this is the case and home buyers do not have the extra funds to come up with closing costs for home purchase, talk to the mortgage lender and see if the borrowers can qualify for a lenders credit towards closing costs.
+- In the event this is the case and homebuyers do not have the extra funds to come up with closing costs for home purchase, talk to the lender

-- Most mortgage lenders can give borrowers a lenders credit towards closing costs for a slightly higher mortgage interest rate.
+Most lenders can give borrowers a lenders credit towards closing costs for a slightly higher mortgage interest rate.